 - Neighborhood Health Plan - PBO

 - OSW - Maine

 - United Healthcare (non-HMO) - PBO

 - Patient Age Group

 - Adult and Pediatric

-Dr. Berkson received his BA Summa Cum Laude from Brandeis University in 1994 and received an MA in Computer Science from Brandeis University in 1995.
+Dr. Berkson received his BA Summa Cum Laude from Brandeis University and received an MA in Computer Science from Brandeis University.
 He graduated from the University of Chicago Pritzker School of Medicine with an MD with Honors in June 2000.
 He completed an internship in general surgery followed by an orthopaedic residency at Rush University Medical Center in Chicago.
 Dr. Berkson completed a fellowship in Orthopaedic Sports Medicine at Massachusetts General Hospital/Harvard Medical School.